 sudo wget https://raw.githubusercontent.com/mitchellkrogza/nginx-ultimate-bad-bot-blocker/master/install-ngxblocker -O /usr/local/sbin/install-ngxblocker

-Now check to make sure the permission setting was successful before executing the script.
+Now check to ensure the permission setting was successful before executing the script.

 If done correctly, you should have x at the end of your permissions, along with install-ngxblocker being green.